jffields/Arctic_Erosion/README.md

 ## Software

 Datasets were accessed and analyzed through [Google Earth Engine](https://earthengine.google.com/).
 Results were exported from Earth Engine and further analyzed in R for trend analysis, statistics, and visualizations.
-We used the [data.table package](https://cran.r-project.org/web/packages/data.table/data.table.pdf) for it's speed during our data organization but created plots using [ggplot](https://ggplot2.tidyverse.org/reference/).
+We used the [data.table package](https://cran.r-project.org/web/packages/data.table/data.table.pdf) for its speed during our data organization but created plots using [ggplot](https://ggplot2.tidyverse.org/reference/).

 ## Code